adamedx/autographps/README.md

     businessPhones    : +1 (313) 360 3141
     displayName       : Starchild Okorafor

 Now you're ready to use any of AutoGraphPS's cmdlets to access and explore Microsoft Graph!
-Visit the [WALKTHROUGH](docs/WALKTHROUGH.md) for detailed usage of the cmdlets.
+Visit the [WALKTHROUGH](docs/WALKTHROUGH.md) for detailed usage of the cmdlets, or follow along below for a quick tour.

 ### How do I use it?